KenZhu2525/CSC305/metrics/METRICS.md

    - App Store Analytics: Leverage the analytics provided by app stores (e.g., Google Play Store, Apple App Store) to track the number of app downloads over time.
    - Firebase Analytics: Additionally, we can use Firebase Analytics to monitor app installation events.
 Set up custom events to record when users successfully download and install the app.
    - Comparative Analysis: Perform a comparative analysis between the data from the app store analytics and Firebase Analytics to ensure consistency and accuracy in tracking download rates.

+**Collecting Active Hours Metric:**
+How to Collect: To measure the active hours of users in our app, we can use Firebase Analytics and time tracking features to monitor user activity during specific time periods.
+Tools and Processes:
+Firebase Analytics: Utilize Firebase Analytics to track user activity within the app over different time intervals.
+Set up custom events to record when users are actively engaged with the app.
+Time Tracking Features: Implement time tracking features within our app to record the hours during which users are most active.
+This can include monitoring user sessions and interactions during specific hours of the day.
+Data Analysis: Analyze the data collected from Firebase Analytics and time tracking features to identify the hours when user activity is at its peak.